dzenanr/model_concepts/README.md

 by Dzenan Ridjanovic
 2011-12-09 -- 2012-09-03

+Categories: design tool, graphical models, canvas, local storage, json.

-Learning Dart in Spirals by Developing Magic Boxes.
+Description: Learning Dart in Spirals by Developing Magic Boxes.
 The last spiral is a graphical model designer.

 Code: